johanfrisk/lean-planning-slides/index.Rmd

 ## Step 5: Strategy
 <small>
-Look back onf exercises 2, 3 and 4 and reflect.
+Look back on exercises 2, 3 and 4 and reflect.

 ##### Insight
 Summarize the main insights, list what is new and document on A3:s.